MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/delete-log-data.md

 |:-------|:---------------------|
 | Delete data from a table in a Log Analytics workspace | `Microsoft.OperationalInsights/workspaces/tables/deleteData/action` permissions to the Log Analytics workspace, as provided by the [Log Analytics Contributor built-in role](./manage-access.md#log-analytics-contributor), for example |

-## Call the delete data API to delete data from a specific table
+## Call the Delete Data API to delete data from a specific table

 To delete rows from a table, use this command: